Ir para o conteúdo

 ICT Kids Online Brazil

-Survey objectives
+Survey Objectives

 For children:

-• Profile of Internet use;
+• Connectivity and dynamics of use;

 • Online activities;

-• Internet skills;
+• Digital skills;

-• Risks and harm.
+• Risks and harms – aggressive/sexual/cross-cutting/consumption;

 For parents and legal guardians:

-• Profile of Internet use;
+• Connectivity and dynamics of use;

-• Mediation of Internet use;
+• Mediation for Internet use;

 • Safe Internet use.

-Institutional support
+Institutional Support

-International references
+International References

 The survey adopts the conceptual and methodological framework developed by the EU Kids Online and Global Kids Online networks.